DasarathanSampath/thedatatalks.in/src/education/bernoulli-distribution-binomial-trials.md

 **Example:**

-Probability of getting atleast 7 girls(none are twins) out of 8 children for a parent can be calculated as
+We can calculate the probability of getting at least seven girls(none are twins) out of 8 children for a parent  as

 $$\begin{array}{c}